-Breaking the Cycle of Domestic Abuse through Awareness, Prevention and Effective and Safe Early Intervention in the Workplace.
+Breaking the Cycle of Domestic Abuse through Awareness, Prevention and Effective and Safe Early Intervention.

 1 in 5 adults will be affected by domestic abuse at some point during their adult lifetime and 1 in 5 children experience domestic abuse in the home during childhood.